szou00/finalProject/README.md

 # Final Project
 # Sharon Zou and Christina Tan
 # Period 4
 (Our original proposal was accidentally deleted after changing our files)

 Features:

-Light 💡: Add a light to the symbol table.
-When calculating diffuse and specular: loop through all the lights.
+- Mesh 💡: Use an external .obj file for polygons

-Set 👇: Assign a value to a knob
+- Primitive Shapes 👇:

-Save knobs 🕹 : Save current knob values to a list
+    - Cylinder